What is the third eyelid?

 The third eyelid is a triangular membrane of conjunctival tissue that sweeps across the surface of the eye to provide protection and to distribute the tear film; it also has one of the most important tear glands attached at its base.

 Young dogs, usually less than 12 to 18 months old, may suffer from two common conditions of the third eyelid.
-These are described below and may require a veterinary eye specialist.
+These are described below and may require treatment by a veterinary eye specialist.

 Cherry eye is a colloquial term to describe prolapse of the third eyelid gland from its normal position so that it appears as a pink or reddish smooth mass above the edge of the third eyelid.
 The gland does not function normally when it is in the wrong position, and may also cause minor discomfort, conjunctivitis and ocular discharge.
 In some cases, the gland becomes very inflamed, red and enlarged.
 Although there are several glands responsible for the total tear production for the eye, the third eyelid gland is thought to be the most important for tear production to keep the surface of the eye wet.
 Historically, the prolapsed gland was removed, but the current recommendation is to replace the gland instead.
 If the gland is removed, the eye has an increased risk of developing ‘dry eye’ due to low tear production, which requires medical treatment for the rest of the animal’s life.